Neoshrimp/TheGoodLBoLMods/RngFix/README.md

 ---
 *Change log*

+`2.2.7` Fix RngFix not working with some jadeboxes.

 `2.2.6` Fix rng not being assigned properly for some modded entities.

 `2.2.4` Make fallback sampling more robust.